-Research shows that intakes of these fatty acids are independently associated with increased risk of death from coronary heart disease (CHD).
+Research shows that intakes of these fatty acids are independently associated with decreased risk of death from coronary heart disease (CHD).
 In randomized secondary prevention trials, fish or fish oil have been demonstrated to reduce total and CHD mortality at intakes of about 1 g/day.

 When Dr. Harris proposed the Omega-3 Index several years ago, he said it represents a novel, physiologically relevant, easily modified, independent, and graded risk factor for death from CHD that could have significant clinical utility.

 In light of Heart Health Month, this blog will continue to examine other aspects of heart health throughout February where both omega-3s EPA and DHA and Vitamin D seem to play a prominent role.
 Stay tuned!

 VIDEO: How Much Omega-3 Do You Need to Change Your Omega-3 Index?